gwdistsys18/dist-sys-practice/README.md

 When I use some service deployed by Docker containers, I use `docker exec -i -t <CONTAINER_ID> bash` to get into container and modify files via `vi`.

-### Intermediate Level - Lab: Doing more with Docker Images
+### Intermediate Level - Doing more with Docker Images

 This lab introduce the Dockerfile and how to modify the file in image.